npccoin/insight-ui-npccoin/README.md

-# Insight UI Dash
+# Insight UI NPCcoin

-A Dash blockchain explorer web application service for [Bitcore Node Dash](https://github.com/dashpay/npccoincore-node) using [Insight API Dash](https://github.com/dashpay/insight-api-npccoin).
+A NPCcoin blockchain explorer web application service for [Bitcore Node NPCcoin](https://github.com/npccoin/npccoincore-node) using [Insight API NPCcoin](https://github.com/npccoin/insight-api-npccoin).

 ## Quick Start

 Please see the guide at [https://bitcore.io/guides/full-node](https://bitcore.io/guides/full-node) for information about getting a block explorer running.
-This is only the front-end component of the block explorer, and is packaged together with all of the necessary components in [Bitcore](https://github.com/dashpay/bitcore-dash).
+This is only the front-end component of the block explorer, and is packaged together with all of the necessary components in [Bitcore](https://github.com/npccoin/bitcore-npccoin).

 ## Getting Started